 In Christ Alone

 If you enjoyed this post, you may also like Seeking Glory from God, The Light and the Glory, Whatever You Do, Do All Like This, Pleasing the Lord, Success in God's Eyes, Having a Servant's Heart, Holy Living in a Perverted World, The Difference Between a Disciple and a Believer, Seeing Jesus, Loving Him, Character and Glory, and Walking in the Perfect Will of God.
+You may also like the other posts in this blog available through the Home page of this blog.
 You may also access my complete blog directory at Writing for the Master.

 Do You Want to Know Him?